 Whilst there are other ways to build a world, in this world, in a hierarchical world, there only a little space at the top by definition and as a woman, even a white woman, I don’t have access to it.
 Period.
 I cannot win that fight in a way that respects who I am, and the way I want to be and how I want to live even if it seems like such a small step.
 In fact it is because it is so small and therefore ‘not worth fighting’ that my own fight cannot be won.
 It is impossible to rally the world behind something so invisible, especially when it seems like we almost have it all.
 Or hasn’t anyone ever asked you why you need feminism?
 Do you still believe you don’t?
 Don’t kid yourself that you are regarded as equal.

-That the system works hierarchically, is both it’s greatest strength and greatest weakness.
+That the system works hierarchically, is both it’s greatest strength and why it’s lasted so long, but is also its greatest weakness.
 It is built on the backs of the poor, the downtrodden, the intersectional.
 This is what needs to be ripped out from the bottom.
-This is what will destroy the system and make it topple.
+This is what will destroy the system and make the pyramid topple.
 It’s why the campaigns black lives matter is a better tool than all lives matter, why the campaign LGBTQ right are human rights is better positioned to be won and why TERFs as well as being a bigoted hot mess, are just plain stupidly shooting their own feet.
 The more intersectional the experience, the greater the visibility of persecution, the greater the possibility of showing the world how harmful the system is.
 The system that is also harmful to you.
 The system that prevents you from being who you were meant to be.
 The system that has turned you into a bonsai, even if you wear a pant suit, work 12 hours a day and tell yourself that you’ve made it.